 Then we will no longer be infants, tossed back and forth by the waves, and blown here and there by every wind of teaching and by the cunning and craftiness of people in their deceitful scheming.
 Instead, speaking the truth in love, we will grow to become in every respect the mature body of him who is the head, that is, Christ.
 From him the whole body, joined and held together by every supporting ligament, grows and builds itself up in love, as each part does its work.Ephesians 4:14-15 NIV

 You’ve got a game plan, and you’re committed to the plan.
 Now it’s time to begin to do the things the coach has been telling you.
 It’s much easier to just sit around and watch everyone else turn to and get to work.

-And as we do that we will become a mature body of Christ.
-Until we are committed to the game plan, and putting into practice the teachings of our coaching staff, we will be immature, falling short of his design for us.
+And as we do that, we will become a mature church.
+Until we are committed to the game plan and putting into practice the teachings of our coaching staff, we will be immature, falling short of his design for us.

 Putting the Team First

 From him the whole body, joined and held together by every supporting ligament, grows and builds itself up in love, as each part does its work.Ephesians 4:16 NIV